 Our commitment to equality

-We believe that people who apply for a job or already work for us have the right to equality of opportunity and fairness when employed.
 We want to ensure that our employment practices and services are free from discrimination and prejudice.
 To help us achieve this we:

 - monitor the profile of our workforce